-The mode-of-operation that follows aims—not to show students how to write a curriculum—but rather to develop a lifelong practice of amassing an interminable collection of idea seedlings for art making and teaching through the languages of contemporary art.
-These seedlings—in their essence—are the quick products of a simple art analysis wherein we decipher art’s vocabulary and its potential for pliability.
-In other words, this exercise is an examination of contemporary art precedence with the aim of gathering permissions that can then be used in our creative work as artists and teachers*.
+The activity that follows is intended to provide an unending collection of idea-seedlings for art making and teaching through the permissions of contemporary art.
+These idea-seedlings are the quick products of a simple art analysis where we decipher artworks’ form, content, and—most importantly—their potential for pliability of whatever material may be at-hand.
+In other words, this exercise is an examination of contemporary art precedence with the aim of gathering permissions that can then be used in our own creative work as artists and teachers*.

-Not unlike an academic literature review—that is typically done at the beginning of a research paper or experiment—we look at what has been done before to inform whatever is next.
-Differently than a conventional literature review, we enact the process constantly to the point where it becomes our creative practice.
+“Permissions” is something we do in all of our creative work (no matter if that work is artistic, scholarly, or pedagogical).
+Gathering permissions is not unlike an academic literature review that is typically done at the beginning of a research project or experiment.
+With a literature review (or the collecting of permissions) we look at what has been done before to inform and situate whatever is next.
+Differently than a conventional literature review (done for mere scientific purposes), we may enact this process of looking at contemporary art for permissions constantly, to the point where the identifying and gathering of permissions may become an essential part of our creative practice.

 The directive is a direction that is open-ended enough to generate significantly different outcomes from different participants.
 Directives are made through the scholarly tool that follows this introduction.